Photography Evolutions

 Evolution

 It took several years after brain cancer for my health to fully return.
 Then I could focus on relearning photography, my camera, techniques, and concepts.
-All of which took about four years.
+All of which took about four years, including the need to move for better medical care in Boston.

 This was the first image I captured with my Nikon D700 — after the four year break.
 Taken at Salem Willows, Salem, Massachusetts.